RamblerInvestmentFund/MachineLearningProj/README.md

 # Predicting Market Value
 This project attempts to predict the returns of stocks with respect to their previous returns and various technical indicators.

+### Contributions and different Implementations
+- Anthony Peters -> contributed to the main.py whereby we use the final optimized SVM to predict and plot returns vs a buy and hold strategy
+- Matt Hyatt ->
+- Jacob Maffet ->
+- Thomas DiMonte ->
+- Yandi Farinango -> Worked on an independent implementation of which he submitted seperately

 ### Requirements
 * run in a venv
     * `virtualenv .venv; deactivate &> /dev/null; source ./.venv/bin/activate;`